 For fun, he enjoys writing and composing songs.
 In November of 1997, he published his first tape and CD called "All From Clay," a collection of ballads from his life experiences.
 He enjoys jogging and traveling, both internationally and to national park sites in the United States.

 Clay is married to Sherry Jones.
-They have three children and three grandchildren.
+They have three children and five grandchildren.

 « Return to staff list